Cutting the Cake, the First Dance & Evening Celebrations Wedding Photography

 Cutting the Wedding Cake

-A short time after the meal, the newly-weds usually cut the cake.
-This ancient tradition probably stems from ancient Rome, where a wheat cake was smashed over the bride’s head to bring the couple good luck.
+A short time after the meal, the newlyweds usually cut the cake.
+This tradition probably dates back to ancient Rome, where a wheat cake was smashed over the bride’s head to bring the couple good luck.
 Thankfully, I’ve never seen this happen at any weddings I’ve photographed, although it would make for some great photos!

 Disclaimer: I don’t advocate smashing anything over anyone’s head at weddings or anywhere else generally!